Tiny Home Financing: What To Consider

 Technically, a tiny home on a foundation is considered in many communities as an Accessory Dwelling Unit (ADU), and can only be built if a primary home preexists on the land.
 Thus, there is the option of purchasing a home in your new community and applying for an ADU permit.

-Unless your home is a storage container, then moving a tiny home overseas might present your company with a quandary.
-They’ll need to determine cost and weight, whether the country you’re moving to has tiny home regulations, if there’s a place to plop down your home, or if you’re even eligible for that type of benefit.
+Unless your home is a storage container, then moving a tiny home overseas might present with a quandary.
+You’ll need to determine cost and weight, whether the country you’re moving to has tiny home regulations and if there’s a place to plop down your home.
+Be sure to do your research into different areas before planning an international move.

-If you have a tiny home built on a foundation with comparable tiny home sales around it, you can speak with a Home Loan Expert about financing options
+If you want to buy a tiny home built on a foundation with comparable tiny home sales around it, speak with a Home Loan Expert about financing options.
+You can also give us a call at (888) 452-0335.